Government aims to ‘restore clarity’ with consultation on petrol car phase-out

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A consultation has been launched into the phase-out of petrol and diesel cars by 2030.
+The government has launched a consultation on the phase-out of petrol and diesel cars by 2030.

 Automotive and charging experts will be invited to share their views, as the Government claim the consultation will “restore clarity” for vehicle manufacturers and the charging industry.